spanishTapas/VogueShop/README.md

-# WellsFargoCodingTest
+# VogueShop
-This is a Wells Fargo interview coding test.
+This is an interview coding test.

 Below are the directions: